IBM/ReturnPropensity/Readme.md

 2. The data set is loaded into the Jupyter Notebook, either directly from the github repo or by uploading a copy obtained from the github repo.
 3. The data is preprocessed, machine learning models are built and saved to Watson Machine Learning on IBM Cloud Pak for Data.
 4. The machine learning model is deployed into production on the IBM Cloud Pak for Data platform and a scoring endpoint is obtained.
-5. Using the scoring endpoint, the model is used to predict the propensity of returning a product using a frontend application.
+5. Using the scoring endpoint, the model is used to predict the propensity of returning an order using a frontend application.

 # Included components

 * [IBM Cloud Pak for Data](https://www.ibm.com/products/cloud-pak-for-data): Deploy a complete data and AI private cloud with all the necessary infrastructure and software components in a matter of hours.
 Natively built on Red Hat OpenShift Container Platform, the IBM Cloud Pak for Data System provides optimized hardware to increase container performance, while also accelerating time to value of your data workloads.

-* [IBM Watson Machine Learning](https://www.ibm.com/cloud/machine-learning): Watson Machine Learning makes it easy and cost-effective to deploy AI and machine learning assets in public, private, hybrid or multicloud environments.
+* [IBM Watson Machine Learning](https://www.ibm.com/cloud/machine-learning): IBM Watson Machine Learning makes it easy and cost-effective to deploy AI and machine learning assets in public, private, hybrid or multicloud environments.
 Seamlessly scale up your AI initiatives, growing pilot projects into business-critical enterprise deployments without large up-front investments.

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.